 According to the University of California –Davis, obese women are four times more likely to have weight loss surgery than men.
-The study found that when male patients choose to have surgery, they are much older, more obese and sicker than their female counterparts who had surgery earlier.
+The study found that when male patients choose to have surgery, they are much older, more obese, and sicker than their female counterparts who had surgery earlier.

-Senior author of the study and chief of bariatric surgery at the UC Davis, Mohamed Ali, stated that patients who are more than 100 pounds above their proper body weight should consider being evaluated by a certified weight loss surgery surgeon to see if they are eligible for surgery.
+Senior author of the study and chief of bariatric surgery at UC Davis, Mohamed Ali, stated that patients who are more than 100 pounds above their proper body weight should consider being evaluated by a certified weight loss surgery surgeon to see if they are eligible for surgery.

 - Type II Diabetes

 - Elevated cholesterol

 - Musculoskeletal peripheral disease

 - Back pain

 - Gastroesophageal reflux disease